domonkosgyomorey/REPL_calculator/README.md

 ## ☀️ Supported Features
 - ✅ unsigned 32 bit integer ( Overflow and Underflow are permitted due Rust Wrapping)
+- ✅ Boolean ( If > 0 Than True otherwise its False )
 - ✅ Addition
 - ✅ Subtraction
 - ✅ Multiplication